-Also available on-demand (as of February 2019) to take anytime, at your convenience.
-You will receive links to 5 hours of MP3 recordings (from the live class held in January 2019 which includes the questions, comments and interactions of the participants with the instructor) and PDF’s containing several pages of detailed handouts.
+Available on-demand to take anytime, at your convenience.
+Includes 5 hours of MP3 recordings (from a live class which includes the questions, comments and interactions of the participants with the instructor) and PDF’s containing 83 pages of detailed handouts.

 - Tuition: $150